hashicorp/vagrant/website/source/docs/provisioning/ansible_local.html.md

   **Attention:** There is no guarantee that this automated installation will replace a custom Ansible setup, that might be already present on the Vagrant box.

 - `provisioning_path` (string) - An absolute path on the guest machine where the Ansible files are stored.
-The `ansible-playbook` command is executed from this directory.
+The `ansible-galaxy` and `ansible-playbook` commands are executed from this directory.
+This is the location to place an [ansible.cfg](http://docs.ansible.com/ansible/intro_configuration.html) file, in case you need it.

   The default value is `/vagrant`.